Lagrange point

 Normally, the two massive bodies exert an unbalanced gravitational force at a point, altering the orbit of whatever is at that point.
 At the Lagrange points, the gravitational forces of the two large bodies and the centrifugal force balance each other.
-This can make Lagrange points an excellent location for satellites, as few orbit corrections are needed to maintain the desired orbit.
+This can make Lagrange points an excellent location for satellites, as orbit corrections, and hence fuel requirements, needed to maintain the desired orbit are kept at a minimum.

-For any combination of two orbital bodies there are five Lagrange points, L1 to L5, all in the orbital plane of the two large bodies.
+For any combination of two orbital bodies, there are five Lagrange points, L1 to L5, all in the orbital plane of the two large bodies.
 There are five Lagrange points for the Sun–Earth system, and five different Lagrange points for the Earth–Moon system.
 L1, L2, and L3 are on the line through the centers of the two large bodies, while L4 and L5 each act as the third vertex of an equilateral triangle formed with the centers of the two large bodies.

-When the mass ratio of the two bodies is large enough, the L4 and L5 points are stable points meaning that objects can orbit them, and that they have a tendency to pull objects into them.
+When the mass ratio of the two bodies is large enough, the L4 and L5 points are stable points, meaning that objects can orbit them and that they have a tendency to pull objects into them.
 Several planets have trojan asteroids near their L4 and L5 points with respect to the Sun; Jupiter has more than one million of these trojans.

-The Lagrange points have been proposed for uses in space exploration.
-Artificial satellites, for example the James Webb Space Telescope, have been placed at L1 and L2 with respect to the Sun and Earth, and with respect to the Earth and the Moon.
+Some Lagrange points are being used for space exploration.
+Two important Lagrange points in the Sun-Earth system are L1, between the Sun and Earth, and L2, on the same line at the opposite side of the Earth; both are well outside the Moon's orbit.
+Currently, an artificial satellite called the Deep Space Climate Observatory (DSCOVR) is located at L1 to study solar wind coming toward Earth from the Sun and to monitor Earth's climate, by taking images and sending them back.
+The James Webb Space Telescope, a powerful infrared space observatory, is located at L2.
+This allows the satellite's sunshield to protect the telescope from the light and heat of the Sun, Earth and Moon simultaneously with no need to rotate the sunshield.
+The L1 and L2 Lagrange points are located about 1,500,000 km from Earth.

+The European Space Agency's earlier Gaia telescope, and its newly launched Euclid, also occupy orbits around L2.
+Gaia keeps a tighter Lissajous orbit around L2, while Euclid follows a halo orbit similar to JWST.
+Each of the space observatories benefit from being far enough from Earth's shadow to utilize solar panels for power, from not needing much power or propellant for station-keeping, from not being subjected to the Earth's magnetospheric effects, and from having direct line-of-sight to Earth for data transfer.